 - No family or friends in attendance

-Alternatively if you are looking at low cost options and would rather make lower payments on a monthly basis, you may want to take a look at monthly funeral plans and also our guide to Over 50 Life Insurance.
-Whilst the over 50 life cover won’t provide your funeral services, it is a way you could leave a cash lump sum for family to help towards the funeral costs.
+Alternatively if you are looking at low cost options and would rather make lower payments on a monthly basis, you may want to take a look our guide to Over 50 Life Insurance.
+Whilst over 50 life cover won’t provide your funeral services, it is a way you could leave a cash lump sum for family to help towards the funeral costs.